Employer Branding

 Work with your marketing department to create custom hiring graphics, or use the images provided by your applicant tracking software – like these:

-Employment Page
+Careers Page

 One of the best places to showcase your employer branding is your company’s Employment page.
 This area of your company’s website should be a snapshot of everything one should know about employment at your organization.